AdiShirsath/Language-Detection/API/Readme.md

 3. Server will return Name of language to client.

-> For ML-model training and other information about data please- [visit](https://github.com/AdiShirsath/Language-Detection)

 ## How to use:-
 1. Make sure you have [GO](https://golang.org/) and [protoc](https://github.com/protocolbuffers/protobuf/releases/latest) compiler is properly setup.